Yetangitu/books/README.md

 ##Installation

+Create a database on a mysql server somewhere within reach of the intended host.
+Either open *books* in an editor to configure the database details (look for `CONFIGURE ME` below) and anything else (eg. `target_directory` for downloaded books, `max_age` before update, `language` for topics, MD5 in filenames, tools, etc) or add these settings to the (optional) config file `books.conf` in $XDG_CONFIG_HOME (usually $HOME/.config):

 Download this repository and copy the three scripts - books, update_libgen and refresh_libgen - into a directory which is somewhere on your $PATH ($HOME/bin would be a good spot).

-You can either open books in an editor to configure the database details (look for `CONFIGURE ME` below) and anything else (eg. `target_directory` for downloaded books, `max_age` before update, `language` for topics, MD5 in filenames, tools, etc) or add these settings to the (optional) config file `books.conf` in $XDG_CONFIG_HOME (usually $HOME/.config):

 ```
 main () {